CrossRef/event-data-event-bus/README.md

 ### Data durability

-A PUSHed Event is not acknowledged until it has been written to storage.
+A `POST`ed Event is not acknowledged until it has been written to storage.
 If delivery fails, the agent should consider that it has not been accepted and try again.

-The system will not accept the same Event twice (with identity specified by the `id` field) which means an agent can safely re-try sending Events.
+The system will not accept the same Event twice (with identity specified by the `id` field) which means an agent can re-try sending Events if they failed.

 ### Self validation